Beyoncé: 2010–2012: 4 and first child

 In January 2010, Beyoncé announced a hiatus from her music career.
-Over the nine-month break, she traveled to several European cities, the Great Wall of China, the Egyptian pyramids, Australia, English music festivals, and attended museum exhibitions and ballet performances.
+Over the nine-month break, she traveled to several European cities, the Great Wall of China, the Egyptian pyramids, Australia, and English music festivals, and attended museum exhibitions and ballet performances.
 "Eat, Play, Love", a cover story written by Beyoncé for Essence that detailed her career break, won her a writing award from the New York Association of Black Journalists.
 Around this time, she miscarried, retrospectively describing it as "the saddest thing" she had endured.
 Beyoncé returned to the studio and wrote music to cope with the loss.
 In September 2010, Beyoncé made her runway modelling debut at Tom Ford's Spring/Summer 2011 fashion show.
 In March 2011, her father Mathew stopped managing her career.
+A month later, during a photoshoot in Paris for her upcoming album cover, Beyoncé unexpectedly discovered she was pregnant.